tuxwalk/TuxForge/README.md

 -- Samsung Galaxy Tab A 8.0, gt58wifi (2015) (Supported)

+P.S, all of these devices use ADB interface

 ## Support TuxForge

 Want to support its development?
 You can help